 Do new overtime regulations violate your employment rights if your income will eventually be affected by the changes in 2018?
 This is the question we asked our unpaid overtime attorney at the Kaufman Law Firm.

 While it’s yet unclear what overtime regulations Riverside or any other city in California is planning to adopt next year, it’s safe to say that employees will not be able to earn more than twice their salaries in overtime (as it was in the case with the dispatcher).

-One of the reasons why Dahle was able to take home more than quarter of a million dollars in overtime alone while working as a utilities dispatcher was a short-staffed unit.
+One of the reasons why Dahle was able to take home more than a quarter of a million dollars in overtime alone while working as a utility dispatcher was a short-staffed unit.

 Also, the terms of Dahle’s contract helped the dispatcher become California’s highest-paid employee last year.
 While overtime pay is double a dispatcher’s normal rate, the utility’s employees can also earn extra for taking emergency shifts.

-Also, employees can be on “standby” and still earn money if they don’t get called in to work.
-In Dahle’s case, he was able to earn four hours of regular pay while on standby for every 24 hours.
+Also, employees can be on “standby” and still earn money if they don’t get called into work.
+In Dahle’s case, he was able to earn four hours of regular pay while on standby every 24 hours.